-To prepare for more advanced work in the biological sciences, students must take CHEM 10100-10200 or 11100-11200 (or equivalent) to meet the general education requirement for the physical sciences; MATH 13100-13200 or higher to meet the general education requirement in mathematics; and two courses in a Fundamentals Sequence (BIOS 20181-20182 or 20191-20192) to meet the general education requirement for the biological sciences.
+To prepare for more advanced work in the biological sciences, students must take CHEM 10100-10200 or 11100-11200 (or equivalent) to meet the general education requirement for the physical sciences; MATH 13100-13200 or higher to meet the general education requirement in mathematics; and two courses in a Fundamentals Sequence (BIOS 20150-20151) to meet the general education requirement for the biological sciences.
 Students with a score of 5 on the AP biology test may use their AP credit to meet the general education requirement for the biological sciences if the AP 5 sequence is completed.
+Students majoring in the Biological Sciences are encouraged to meet their general education humanities requirement in their first year with an autumn-winter, two-quarter sequence.